WizardAlex77/Track-It/README.md

 Developed for Orbital 2020.

-Current Stage: Fixing UI and creating the Main Menu screens
+Current Stage: User and Unit Testing

-14 June: See password feature implemented and UI updates

 ## Testing